anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 : an RA in the backend of the target domain

 pledge:
-: device that is to be bootstrapped to the target domain.
+: device that is to be bootstrapped to a target domain.
   It requests an LDevID using an IDevID installed by its manufacturer.

 RA:
-: Registration Authority, the PKI component to which a CA typically delegates certificate management functions such as authenticating requesters and performing authorization checks on certification requests
+: Registration Authority, the PKI component to which a CA typically delegates certificate management functions such as authenticating pledges and performing authorization checks on certification requests

+registrar:
+  short for domain registrar

 site:
-: the locality where an entity, e.g., pledge, registrar, RA, CA, is deployed.
+: the locality where an entity, such as a pledge, registrar, or PKI component is deployed.
+The target domain may have multiple sites.
-  Different sites can belong to the same target domain.

 synchronous communication:
-: time-wise uninterrupted communication between a pledge and a registrar or PKI component
+: time-wise uninterrupted delivery of messages, here between a pledge and a registrar or PKI component

 target domain:
-: the set of entities that the pledge should be able to operate with and that share a common local trust anchor, independent of where the entities are deployed
+: the domain that a pledge is going to be bootstrapped to

 # Basic Requirements and Mapping to Solutions {#req-sol}